 Steps to Recover Lost Data from Android after Factory Reset:

-- Connect your Android phone to the computer via USB cable and run Android Data Recovery.
+Step 1: Connect your Android phone to PC via USB cable and run Android Data Recovery.

-- Click on “Data Recovery” in the dashboard and wait for the program to identify your device.
+Step 2: Click on “Recover Lost Data” in the dashboard and wait for the program to identify your device.

 The Bottom Line